 Ancillary probate involves two separate but simultaneous probate proceedings in two or more different states or jurisdictions for the same estate.

-Your heirs and beneficiaries might have to deal with two or more separate probate processes if you neglect to fund assets into your trust.
-If you own real estate in a separate state from that where you own other assets, your loved ones will have to open probate both in your home state and in each additional state where you also own property.
-Property located in each jurisdiction must be probated according to that state's laws and rules, which can cause a great deal of confusion.
+Your heirs and beneficiaries might have to deal with two or more probate processes if you neglect to fund assets into your trust.
+Your loved ones will have to open probate both in your home state and in each additional state where you also own property if you own real estate in a separate state from that where you were living.

 Your beneficiaries won't be able to take advantage of important estate and income tax strategies or asset protection if you fail to update the beneficiary designations for your life insurance and retirement accounts to coincide with the terms of your trust before you die.

-A Conservatorship Must Be Established for Minor Beneficiaries
+A Conservatorship for Minor Beneficiaries

-Minors cannot legally own their inherited property.
-The successor trustee of your trust can manage it for them until they come of age -- but only if you place those inheritances in the name of your trust.
+Minors can't legally own property they inherit.
+The successor trustee of your trust would be authorized to manage it for them until they come of age—but only if you place those inheritances in the name of your trust.

-NOTE: State and local laws change frequently and the above information may not reflect the most recent changes.
+NOTE: State and local laws change frequently and the above information might not reflect the most recent changes.
 Please consult with an attorney or tax advisor for the most up-to-date advice.
 The information contained in this article is not legal or tax advice and it is not a substitute for legal or tax advice.